RoboEden/ecoevo/README.md

 - `obs`: `Dict[IdType, Dict[PosType, Tile]]`

   Its key is a player's id and value is the local vision of this player.
+Vision radius is 7 and can be changed in [`config.py`](ecoevo/config.py).

   The local vision is also a dict with `(x, y)` coordinates as its key and   `Tile` object as its value.